 Outdoor livestock areas are partly regulated by the OMAFRA under the Nutrient Management Act.
 The main philosophy of the Nutrient Management Act is that properly managing nutrients for crop requirements will benefit crops while minimizing environmental impacts including impacts to water quality.
 A Nutrient Management Strategy prepared by a certified individual pursuant to the Nutrient Management Act sets out how all the nutrients that are generated on the farm will be managed.
 The strategy would address nutrients generated from a farm-animal yard or outdoor confinement area.
-A Nutrient Management Plan sets out how much and where the nutrients will be applied to the land.
-Nutrient Management Strategies and Plans may be used as Prescribed Instrument tools under the Clean Water Act.
+A Nutrient Management Strategies and Plans may be used as Prescribed Instrument tools under the Clean Water Act.
 However, these instruments are not required for all farms and they do not address the use of land for grazing and pasturing.